DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 A boil (also called a furuncle) is a deep form of bacterial folliculitis (infection of a hair follicle).

-Hand, foot, and mouth disease (HFMD or HFM) is a common mild and short-lasting viral infection most often affecting young...
+Hand, foot, and mouth disease (HFMD or HFM) is a common, self-limiting, viral infection that causes blisters on the hands,...

 Papular acrodermatitis of childhood is a characteristic response of the skin to viral infection in which there is a papular...